| | | | | | | | |

 How to Make Roasted Vegetable Israeli Couscous

-Dice the zucchini, onion, mushrooms, and bell pepper into small same size pieces.
-Place the veggies on the baking sheet then add the cloves of garlic (skins on).
-Drizzle with 1/2 tablespoon of olive oil then season with sea salt and freshly cracked pepper, to taste.
+Drizzle with 1 tablespoon of olive oil, then season with sea salt and freshly cracked pepper, to taste.

 Roasted Vegetable Israeli Couscous

-Place into the oven and roast for 30 minutes, stirring the mixture, after 15 minutes.
-Add the tomatoes and continue to roast for 20 more minutes.
-Remove from the oven and set aside to cool.
+Remove the baking sheet from the oven and cool.
 Once the garlic has cooled, carefully remove the skin without squeezing the cloves.
-Slice the garlic cloves into pieces; sprinkle on top of the roasted veggies.
+Slice the garlic cloves into pieces and sprinkle them with the roasted veggies.

 Roasted Vegetable Israeli Couscous